Managing access to shared data and tools with groups

 You can share resources with the group just like with an individual.

 Note: The group admin can change who is in the group at any time in Terra.
-To add more people to the group, click on the group name and click + Add User.
+To add more people, click on the group name and click + Add User.

 Permissions and groups and access to resources and billing - a lab scenario